 The story of an adventurous couple, and the history of a city

-Cai Zhuxiang and Zhang Lianhao, a couple from Shenzhen, was popular on the media in 2007 due to the unprecedented 17 million (CNY) compensation that they received from a real estate developer for their house.
+Cai Zhuxiang and Zhang Lianhao, a couple from Shenzhen, were popular on the media in 2007 due to the unprecedented 17 million (CNY) compensation that they received from a real estate developer for their house.
 The stories of this adventurous couple have documented the history of the newly-developed city: from 10m to 400m building height, from rural villages to a metropolis, and from self-owned properties to village joint corporations and state-owned properties.
 The villagers turned to be citizens in one night, and their past life was swallowed up by the new history.

 A lot of urban-related issues can be examined in the stories about this couple.
 How did the local government turn the villages into a city?
 What was lost during the reform of local land policies?
 How did the nail house increase public’s attention of private properties?
 How did these urban villages support the rapid development of the city by providing affordable housing for the new rural-to-urban migrants?